dentarg/auth0-blog/_posts/2018-01-08-meltdown-and-spectre-what-auth0-customers-need-to-know.markdown

 ## What Should I Do?

-Auth0 has mitigated the risks posed by Meltdown and Spectre with regard to the Auth0 cloud and appliance platforms.
+Auth0 has mitigated the risks posed by Meltdown and Spectre with regard to the Auth0 cloud and PSaaS appliance platforms.
 We’ve also ensured that our workstations and devices are properly updated with patches to protect against these vulnerabilities.
 However, you must _also_ take the necessary steps to protect your personal computers, servers, and other devices.
 This is a great opportunity to do a quick “Check for Updates” on all of your devices and applications and install anything that’s available.

 Install all vendor-supplied operating system updates: